MarcosMasip/agent-auth-payments-self-contained/README.md

    - Self‑Contained Mode: MockChatModel returns deterministic responses; Tavily tool is mocked to avoid external API keys.
 - LangGraph server:
    - Original: You’d deploy to LangGraph Cloud or run locally.
-   - Self‑Contained Mode: A local LangGraph server runs at http://localhost:2025 and the Next.js app proxies to it.
+   - Self‑Contained Mode: A local LangGraph server runs on a free local port (2025 preferred) and the Next.js app proxies to it.
+The dev launcher auto‑detects a free port and injects the correct `NEXT_PUBLIC_API_URL` into the web app at runtime.

 Importantly, the HTTP surface and UI flow are the same.
 When you flip off Local Mode, the app reuses the original Supabase/Stripe integrations.